uhasker/getting-things-done-in-next-js/src/chapter3/03-more-on-http.md

 These indicate the status of a request.

 Each status code is a number that indicates some information about the response.
-For example, a the status code `400` represents `Bad Request`.
+For example, the status code `400` represents `Bad Request`.

-There are a lot of status code and they're grouped in five classes:
+There are a lot of status codes and they're grouped in five classes:

 - the status codes `100-199` indicate informational responses (and you'll rarely see them)
 - the status codes `200-299` indicate successfull responses